De-Feedback V1

 How much latency does the hardware introduce?

 It depends.
 The Option 1 combo can do one instance (mono or stereo) at 4.9ms roundtrip at 48kHz on the lowest buffer size of 16 samples with Safe Mode on.
 The Option 2 PRO can do up to four mono instances at the same latency.
 The Waves Livebox can run about eight instances with a few other plugins at 3–5ms.
-Yamaha's USB option for DM3/DM7 runs at just under 6ms on the NUCs.
-Note that Dante Virtual Soundcard and similar networked connections typically introduce higher latencies than a native connection.
+The Fourier Audio transform.engine runs six instances with a few other plugins at about 5ms.
+Yamaha's USB option for DM3/DM7 runs at just under 6ms on the dedicated NUCs.
+Macs running Dante DVS can do about 6.8ms, or 2.3ms with the Focusrite Rednet TNX.

-Can I run the recommended hardware at higher sample rates?
+Can I run the dedicated hardwares at higher sample rates?

-The plugin can run at higher sample rates, but we have only confirmed stability on our recommended NUC hardware with the Focusrite interfaces at 48kHz.
-The Waves Livebox runs fine at higher sample rates — increase the buffer size to maintain similar roundtrip latency so the CPU doesn't overload.
+The plugin can run at higher sample rates, but we have only confirmed stability on our dedicated NUC/Focusrite hardware at 48kHz.
+The Waves Livebox and Fourier Audio transform.engine both run fine at higher sample rates — you'll need to increase the buffer size to maintain similar roundtrip latency so the CPU doesn't overload.

 Is there a reason to buy the Option 2 PRO if I only need one instance?

 Maybe.
-Connecting a screen or peripherals and opening windows on the Option 1 machine can cause temporary audio glitches, whereas the Option 2 PRO handles this without issue.
+Connecting a screen or peripherals and opening windows on the Option 1 machine can cause temporary audio glitches, whereas the Option 2 PRO handles this without issue in almost all cases.
 The PRO machine is also reportedly better under physical stresses like heat and humidity, and is more future-proof for V2+ processing requirements.

 Can I buy a small Focusrite interface with the bigger NUC?